Version Publication

 - Distillation — sibling operator surface for source-material ingestion and candidate distillation

-- World Model System / Evolution Loop — the versioning-and-release framing this surface implements
+- Evolution Loop — Versioning and release — the versioning framing this surface implements